-Constraining the CIP amplitude at higher order will not only allow for a better understanding of whether baryon and CDM fluctuations trace the matter density but also will help rule out different, non-trivial models of many-field inflation.
-In fact, to accurately probe signatures of deviations from adiabaticity and Guassianity of the early Universe, accounting for CIPs may be essential.
-For example, Ref.~\citep{Barreira:2020lva} shows that, depending on the degree of correlation of the CIP with the primordial adiabatic perturbation, the CIP signal may exactly match the scale dependent signal from the $f_{\rm NL}$ term when probing scale dependent bias for signatures of primordial non-Gaussianity in the single field scenario.
+Constraining the CIP amplitude at higher order will not only allow for a better understanding of whether baryon and CDM fluctuations trace the matter density but also will help rule out different, nontrivial models of many-field inflation.
+In fact, to accurately probe signatures of deviations from adiabaticity and Gaussianity of the early Universe, accounting for CIPs may be essential.
+For example, Ref.~\citep{Barreira:2020lva} shows that, depending on the degree of correlation of the CIP with the primordial adiabatic perturbation, the CIP signal may exactly match the scale-dependent signal from the $f_{\rm NL}$ term when probing scale-dependent bias for signatures of primordial non-Gaussianity in the single field scenario.
 In the curvaton scenario, depending on the correlation coefficient assumed between the CIP and the inflaton or the curvaton, we would expect similar degeneracies to arise when using the galaxy bias to simultaneously probe $f_{\rm NL}$ and $\tau_{\rm NL}$.
-Similar degeneracies are may also affect the fidelity of lensing data extracted from the CMB, due to similarities between the effects of lensing and CIPs on the CMB two-point statistics~\citep{Heinrich:2016gqe}.
+Such degeneracies may also affect the fidelity of lensing data extracted from the CMB, due to similarities between the effects of lensing and CIPs on the CMB two-point statistics~\citep{Heinrich:2016gqe}.

 This emphasizes the importance of considering CIPs to make unbiased measurements of early Universe characteristics.
 Although we do not consider the effects of non-Gaussianities in our current estimator construction and make a simple set of forecasts under the null hypothesis, we highlight the effectiveness of kSZ tomography as a probe for early universe cosmology.
-When considering more complicated models including the CIP, we expect cross-correlation tools such as the kSZ tomography, multi-tracer analysis with different populations of galaxies and haloes, CMB lensing and many others to be essential in obtaining tighter constraints under sample variance cancellation and breaking degeneracies across the varying signatures of the inflationary Universe.
+When considering more complicated models including the CIP, we expect cross-correlation tools such as the kSZ tomography, multi-tracer analysis with different populations of galaxies and haloes, CMB lensing, and many others to be essential in obtaining tighter constraints under sample variance cancellation and breaking degeneracies across the varying signatures of the inflationary Universe.